Attack Pattern Enumeration - Physical Security

 • Analyze potential risks aligned to each entry point of the infrastructure

-• Implement robust access control mechanisms all such entry points
+• Implement robust access control mechanisms in all such entry points

-• Plan and execute the maintenance of all such mechanisms regularly
+• Plan and execute the maintenance of all such means regularly

-• Venture into security testing before executing them in a production environment
+• Venture into security testing before performing it in a production environment

 • Identify and implement scalable techniques to secure all entry points